Dominions II: The Ascension Wars: C'tis

+Arcoscephale

 An ancient human kingdom modeled on Ancient Greece, with strong astral and elemental magic.
 A true magic nation, "Arco" can build magic laboratories for less gold then other nations.
 The famous Priestesses from Arco have the unique ability to heal battle afflictions and even diseases.
-Arcos can recruit several variants of spear-wielding hoplites supported by primitive cavalry, war elephants and chariots.
+Arcos can recruit several variants of spear-wielding hoplites supported by primitive cavalry, war elephants, and chariots.